go-vela/site/content/tour/rulesets.md

 When you push your code to a source control management system a payload is sent to Vela.

 Within that payload contains characteristics about what just happened.
-Maybe it was a push to the main branch.
+Maybe it was a push to the main branch, feature branch or tag on any specific commit.

-The ruleset tag gives you the ability to add conditions on if the step should be executed.
+The ruleset tag gives you the ability to add conditions on the step to tell Vela when this step should be executed.

 <!-- section break -->